 Do Westies Like to Swim?

 While the stubby legs of a Westie might be a highlight, they can be a huge problem when it comes to their ability to swim.
-You should always be attentive when your Westie is in the water, as it requires a lot of physical exertion that they may not have yet.
-Here are some things to think about when your Westie is in the water:
+You should always be attentive when your Westie is in the water, as it requires a lot of physical exertion that they may not have.

 How Long Should Your Westie Swim

 A good idea (and a cute one, admittedly) is to buy your Westie a life jacket.
-You can find them in a variety of sizes no matter how big your Westie is, and it takes a lot of stress out of your enjoyment on the water.
+You can find them in a variety of sizes no matter how big your Westie is, and it takes a lot of stress away from your time on the water.
 Always keep an eye on your dog, but know that it is safe with its own floatation device in case it starts to get tired.
 If your Westie is anything like mine, though, it probably runs circles around you.
 All the more reason to protect it.

 On the other hand, swimming is an outstanding exercise for your Westie.
 It would be a good idea to keep an eye on your dog’s longevity in the water for a number of reasons, including incremental progress in terms of how long it is staying in for.
 Chances are it is building muscle if it is moving around easier or otherwise staying in the water for longer periods of time.
 Who knew fitness could be so fun?